kracekumar/learnpythoninminutes/Learn Python In Minutes.md

     def __init__(self, first_name, last_name='', age=18): # self is always first argument in all instance method
         # __init__ is initializer
         self.first_name = first_name
-        # Instance attribute like instance method self. notation is used inside class to assign value
+        # `self` is used for accessing instance attribute and method.
         self.last_name = last_name
         self.__age = age # Private like attribute